pwighton/fs-docker/notes/20210218-infant-fs-from-scratch.md

 1) Build the container to compile FreeSurfer and NiftiReg
 2) Compile FreeSurfer
 3) Compile NiftyReg
-4) Build the containe to reun the Infant pipeline
+4) Build the container to run the Infant pipeline
 5) Find an Infant Model
 6) Find a Subject
 7) Run the pipeline